TomGeorgi/Ubiquitous-Computing/Laboratory_Two/Documentation.md

 ## 3.2 Disadvantages

 -
     A disadvantage of the PS4 controller is the feedback/output.
-While you can transmit information to the user via the graphical interface of a web interface, a keyboard program or a smartphone app, this is completely omitted with the PS4 controller.
+While you can transmit information to the user through the graphical interface of a web interface, a keyboard program or a smartphone app, this is completely omitted with the PS4 controller.
 For example, you don't notice if the car or the code has an error that could lead to an abort.
-With the other control types, errors are faster and easier to recognize, because you can log them and then output them to a graphical interface.
+With the other control methods errors are faster and easier to recognize, because you can log them and then output them to a graphical interface.

     Another disadvantage is the termination condition.
 While with the other remote controllers the catching of exceptions is mostly supported by the programming language and can be handled much easier.
 This is also possible with the PS4 controller, but much more difficult to realize.